DavidGadyan/n8n_projects/README.md

 - **Google Sheets** – For contact management
 - **X (formerly Twitter)** – For post generation

-> ✅ **Closing**: Perfect for entrepreneurs and busy professionals—this assistant showcases how n8n can bring AI productivity tools into your daily workflow.
+> ✅ Perfect for entrepreneurs and busy professionals—this assistant showcases how n8n can bring AI productivity tools into your daily workflow.

 </details>